Africa Data Centres aims for pan-African data centre capacity

 “Local customers are a big part of the story for the future.”

-He believes ADC has some compelling attractions for customers.
+He believes Africa Data Centres has some compelling attractions for customers.
 “We are a fully African organisation, so when we make money it stays in Africa.

 “Plus, our strategy is not to be acquired: we have a long-term almost industrial project and are in it for the long-term.